Shkrebela/Maxon/README.md

 # Landing Maxon
-The project was created for the portfolio (non-commercial purposes).<br> Find the template used the [link](https://themeies.com/item/maxon-creative-agency-corporate-template-free-psd/) Also, you can visit this [page](https://shkrebela.github.io/Maxon/) for reviewing the site on GitHub Page.
+The project was created for the portfolio (non-commercial purposes).<br> Find the template used the [link](https://themeies.com/item/maxon-creative-agency-corporate-template-free-psd/) <br> Also, you can visit this [page](https://shkrebela.github.io/Maxon/) for reviewing the site on GitHub Page.

 ![](https://github.com/Shkrebela/TEST/blob/master/ezgif.com-video-to-gif%20(1).gif?raw=true)